DevJSter/StealthPass-Docs/Readme.md

-# Encryptix Protocol Documentation
+# StealthPass Protocol Documentation

 ## Overview
-Encryptix is an on-chain event ticketing platform designed for anonymous users, Web2 users, and Web3 users.
+StealthPass is an on-chain event ticketing platform designed for anonymous users, Web2 users, and Web3 users.
 It offers a seamless user experience comparable to platforms like Luma, leveraging advanced cryptographic techniques like Fully Homomorphic Encryption (FHE) and Account Abstraction (AA) to ensure privacy and interoperability.

-Encryptix enables event organizers to host events and users to securely purchase tickets while maintaining anonymity or interacting through traditional Web3 wallets.
-For anonymous users, Encryptix ensures that their identities are hidden while allowing seamless event participation.
+StealthPass enables event organizers to host events and users to securely purchase tickets while maintaining anonymity or interacting through traditional Web3 wallets.
+For anonymous users, StealthPass ensures that their identities are hidden while allowing seamless event participation.

 ---